Francis Boudreau-Audet

 Francis Boudreau-Audet (born November 8, 1993) is a Canadian pair skater, currently competing with Nadine Wang for Canada.

 He previously competed with Sumire Suto for Japan, and was the 2016 Toruń Cup champion and a two-time Japanese national champion.

-Early career
+Personal life

+Around 2021, Boudreau-Audet began a career as a development engineer for OrthoPediatrics—a Canadian company that designs implants for children with orthopedic conditions.

+Career

 Boudreau-Audet began learning to skate in 2001.

 Partnership with Koga

 His partnership with Japan's Ami Koga lasted two seasons.
 In December 2013, they were awarded the junior silver medal at the Japan Championships, having finished second to Sumire Suto / Konstantin Chizhikov.
 Making their international debut, they won silver in junior pairs at the Bavarian Open in February 2014.

 Koga/Boudreau-Audet competed in the 2014–15 ISU Junior Grand Prix series, placing 4th in Tallinn and 6th in Zagreb.
 In March 2015, they finished 6th at the 2015 World Junior Championships in Tallinn.
 They were coached by Richard Gauthier, Bruno Marcotte, Cynthia Lemaire, and Sylvie Fullum in Montreal, Quebec, Canada.